 Scoring the exam

-How is the exam scored and what comprises a “passing” score?
+How is the exam scored and what comprises a passing score?

 It is better to answer all the questions as best you can.
 If you leave a question blank, you cannot get any marks for that question.
 If you write something down, you might get some parts right, and score some points.

-What is the best way to score good marks on short-answer management problems (SAMPs)?The best advice is to read the questions very carefully.
+The best advice is to read the questions carefully.
 Make sure you understand what is being asked.
 Because these are short-answer questions, they are constructed to be targeted and to lead to specific answers rather than to general answers on the topic.
-If you read the scenarios carefully, and the questions, they should lead you to the right answers.
+If you read the scenarios and the questions carefully, they should lead you to the right answers.
 You should read each question twice before choosing your answer, and make sure you give the answer that fits best with the case and the question.
-Follow the instructions in each question very carefully and give the number of answers requested.
+Follow the instructions to each question carefully and give the number of answers requested.

 The answer keys to each exam instrument are determined by the Committee on Examinations — Emergency Medicine and other peers shortly before each examination, and they are based on the best current clinical experience and evidence available at that time.
 Marks on each question at the time of correction are determined by how well the candidate’s answers match the established answer keys.
-In the unlikely event that the “best” answers lose currency between the time of setting and the time of the examination, appropriate adjustments are made automatically in the marking stage.
+In the unlikely event that the best answers lose currency between the time of setting and the time of the examination, appropriate adjustments are made automatically in the marking stage.
 Therefore, candidates should always answer according to what represents the most accepted good practice of family medicine at the time of the examination.
 They will never be penalized for staying current.

 Language quality assurance

-How does the CFPC ensure the quality of the translation of examination content?After a rigorous process of question development, the content is translated by an experienced certified medical translator (Step 1).
+- After a rigorous process of question development, the content is translated by an experienced certified medical translator.

-What is the process of post-exam quality assurance of the translated content?Candidates’ written comments produced during and after the examination are analyzed to detect potential issues with questions.
+Candidates’ written comments produced during and after the examination are analyzed to detect potential issues with questions.